gilbertoalbino/composerwp/README.md

 # Composer in Wordpress

-Wordpress plugin that makes it possible to use Composer without, CLI, SSH or FTP access.
+Wordpress plugin that makes it possible to use Composer without the CLI, or SSH or FTP access.